axiom-data-science/portal-docs/how-to/map/map-use-polygon-tool.rst

 Use Polygon Tool
 ################

-To further interact with data in the map, the polygon tool can be used to create summary statistics across spatial areas of interest.
-To use the polygon tool:
+The polygon tool can be used to create summary statistics across spatial areas of interest.
+To use the polygon tool follow these steps:

 #.
 Click on the polygon tool icon.
 Draw a polygon on the map around the area of interest using mouse clicks at each corner or bend in your shape.
 When you're finished drawing, double-click to complete the shape.